igorkovalchuk/xamarin-forms-android-linux-tools/README.md

-# Warning: it doesn't work today for me ...
+# Warning: it doesn't work today on my emulator (but it works on a device) ...
 **I need to found why (26.07.2019, Debian 9, xamarin-android build 2194)**